Context

 scorffpontcallek

-Among other things, human activities generate multiple pressures on aquatic ecosystems, disrupting the biodiversity they harbour and potentially jeopardising the services these ecosystems provide to human societies (Amigues & Chevassus-au-Louis, 2011).
-These pressures are of various kinds: overexploitation of resources, reduced flows, eutrophication, chemical pollution, biological invasions, pathogens, habitat degradation, loss of connectivity, climate change, etc.
+Among other effects, pressures of human activities disrupt the biodiversity of aquatic ecosystems, which may jeopardis the services that these ecosystems provide to human societies (Amigues & Chevassus-au-Louis, 2011).
+There are multiples types of pressures : overexploitation of resources, reduced flows, eutrophication, chemical pollution, biological invasions, pathogens, habitat degradation, loss of connectivity, climate change, etc.

-In this general context, the samples in our collection, which are 'recorder' tissues for fish life-history traits (age, migration, size, reproduction) and DNA carriers, support the research being carried out on these species, the aim of which is to produce knowledge for the conservation and management of the species.
-These subjects are addressed through a combination of population dynamics, genetics and trophic ecology approaches.
+In this context, the tissues samples in Colisa, which 'record' fish life-history traits (age, migration, size, reproduction) and contain DNA, support the research conducted on these species, with the aim of producing knowledge to conserve and manage them.
+These subjects are addressed by a combining approaches in population dynamics, genetics and trophic ecology.

 Page26-14